Signup for the

 He also was part of a small group of leaders who attended a conference in Vienna in the late 1990s which led to the formation of the UN Alliance of Civilizations as an answer by concerned world leaders such as the former president of Iran, Sayyid Mohammad Khātamī, a Persian scholar, philosopher, Shiite theologian and Reformist politician, to what some scholars formulated as the “Clash of Civilizations.”

 In his speech he talked not only about how different cultures can cooperate but how every citizen should learn to deal with people who are different in general, even if they belong to the same culture.
 He introduced the term “otherness” in order to describe his thoughts.
 He explained the founding and basic principles of the Alliance of Civilizations.
-There have been already four International Forums of the Alliance of Civilizations, one was just starting in Doha, and the next is going to take place in 2014 in Vienna.
+There have been already four International Forums of the Alliance of Civilizations, one was just starting in Doha, and the next will take place in 2014 in Vienna.
 The organization has been steadily growing during the ten years of its existence.
 Its achievements are overcoming prejudices between cultures and religions, especially between Muslims and Christians.

 The second speaker was Dr. Ulrike Kraus, a Sinologist and lawyer who has done extensive cultural research in China.
 She gave an overview of China’s religious epochs: Daoism, Buddhism, and Confucianism.
 She explained also that today’s China is supporting Confucianism again, because its leaders realized that they need a cultural identity which is acceptable to its own people and to the world, and Confucianism can fulfill this role.